U16 Chargers 1, Hyde Park 0

 In their last match of the season on June 17, the boys’ U9 Philipstown Vikings faced the Wallkill Inferno.

 From the first whistle, the Vikings set a determined tone for the match with relentless attacks.
 The offensive pressure lead to an early goal by Elias Moran who controlled a ball deflected by the Inferno and put it past the goalie.
 Next to score was Connor Keegan who sent the Vikings to halftime with a 2-0 advantage.

 In the second half, the Vikings offense found yet another gear.
 Darwin Saquipay scored early in the half to make it 3-0.
 Then, an even succession of goals by right wing Parker Larsen, defensive center Joseph DeMarco and back-to-back goals by left wing Rhys Williams put the match out of reach for the Inferno and put an exclamation on the season-ending 7-0 win for the Vikings.

 Complementing its offense, the Vikings defense stymied the Inferno and repeatedly sent balls back into Inferno territory.
 Joseph DeMarco, Oliver Choi and Joey Smith repelled Inferno attacks and goalie Patrick Smith ably protected the goal when necessary.
 Last fall, in their first season together, the Vikings had a 4-3-3 record and they end this season 5-1-2.

 The team continues to improve – a result of excellent coaching – and this effort and teamwork from the players bodes well for the fall season.Did you find this article useful or informative?
-Please consider a donation to support our nonprofit journalism.
+Please consider a contribution to support our nonprofit journalism.
 Our annual appeal has begun!
 All gifts of up to $1,000 through Dec.
 31 will be matched TWICE!
 Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.